Aims & Scope

-Published bi-annually, the journal encourages submission of manuscripts by US and international scholars that use quantitative or qualitative methods.
+The journal encourages submission of manuscripts by US and international scholars that use quantitative or qualitative methods.
 Articles combine disciplinary methods with critical insights to investigate major issues shaping national, state, and institutional contexts.

 Higher Education Politics & Economics (HEPE) is a journal for all voices.
 The word university is derived from the Latin universitas magistrorum et scholarium, which roughly means "community of teachers and scholars."
 For this community to be inclusive and equitable, all voices must be heard regardless of gender, race, nationality, sexual orientation, socioeconomic status, first generation status, job title, ability, political affiliation, research methodology, or epistemology.

 Knowledge creation and exchange is at the heart of academe and free society.
 Higher education is intended to advance knowledge and improve lives, but often the politics and economics of education perpetuate inequality and privilege existing power structures.

 At the center of our vision is critical thinking and analytical reasoning about political and economic issues that matter to students, faculty, and communities.
 We envision a democratic and inclusive approach to academic publishing where people from multiple perspectives come together to exchange ideas on pressing issues that impact the lives of real people.
 Our journal is a forum for authors and their audiences to engage in discussions, explorations, arguments, and relationships that add depth, meaning, and value to the research and ideas we publish.